f-hafner/f-hafner.github.io/content/_index.md

     content:
       title: Code
       text: |2-
-        Here are some example repositories that I built for bibliometric research on the careers for PhD graduates in the United States.
+        Here are some repositories that I maintain for bibliometric research on the careers for PhD graduates in the United States.

         **[mag_sample (proper name coming soon)](https://github.com/f-hafner/mag_sample)**
         - Load and clean Microsoft Academic Graph